mkaybrinker/CSS-Zen-Garden/README.md

 `gulp watch` to continually rebuild the CSS every time you save a .scss file...
 `gulp build` to build your CSS immediately.

+On a Mac, ctrl + c will quit your gulp-watch process.

 ## Initial installation
 To install your project for the first time, run `npm install` from the terminal (in the project directory).
 If you wish to clone this repo to multiple computers, you have to run `npm install` on each machine.